 Many volunteer organizations and users are running full Bitcoin nodes as a way to help the Bitcoin ecosystem.
-As of 2018, there are roughly 9,700 public nodes running on the Bitcoin network.
-Note that this number only includes the public nodes, which refer to the listening Bitcoin nodes that are visible and accessible (aka. as listening nodes).
+As of 2022, there are more than 10,000 public nodes running on the Bitcoin network.
+Note that this number only includes the public nodes, which refer to the Bitcoin nodes that are visible and accessible, known as listening nodes.

 Besides the public nodes, there are many other hidden nodes which are not visible (non-listening nodes).
 These nodes are usually operating behind a firewall, through hidden protocols like Tor, or simply because they were configured to not listen for connections.